csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 endpoints, a circular string, like tying our string with beads to make a necklace.
 The pioneers of scanned synthesis discovered that this circular string model is more useful than a conventional one-dimensional string model with endpoints.
-In fact,&nbsp;
-[scantable](https://csound.com/docs/manual/scantable.html)
-&nbsp;uses a circular string.
+In fact, [scantable](https://csound.com/docs/manual/scantable.html) uses a circular string.

 The matrix is described in a simple ASCII file, imported into Csound via a GEN23 generated f-table.